-In seminal contributions, Lucas (1987, 2003) defined the welfare cost of fluctuations as the amount of growth people would trade to eliminate the uncertainty around future consumption, and proposed it as an indicator of the priority of stabilization policies.
-While alternative assumptions on preferences and cash flow processes have widely different implications for the costs of fluctuations,2 it has been understood at least since Alvarez and Jermann (2004) that a sufficiently complete financial market will reveal the marginal cost of fluctuations directly.
-Yet, even though the resulting measures have an intuitive relation with welfare, their implications for the design of stabilization policy have remained elusive.
+There are two distinct perspectives on macroeconomic stability.
+The first view, originating from work on the welfare cost of fluctuations (Lucas, 1987, 2003), considers reducing consumption fluctuations to alleviate the negative effects of cyclical changes on welfare.
+Namely, Lucas (1987) defined the welfare cost of fluctuations as the amount of growth people would trade to eliminate the uncertainty around future consumption, and proposed it as an indicator of the priority of stabilization policies.
+While alternative assumptions on preferences and cash flow processes have widely different implications for the costs of fluctuations, it has been understood at least since Alvarez and Jermann (2004) that a sufficiently complete financial market will reveal the marginal cost of fluctuations directly.
+Yet, the implications of these measures for the design of stabilization policy have remained elusive.
+The second view, which is the hallmark of the New Keynesian optimal policy literature (e.g., Clarida et al., 1999; Woodford, 2003), uses general equilibrium foundations to emphasize steering consumption toward an optimal, time-varying level that reflects evolving economic conditions.
+Notably, a robust result of this literature is that inflation targeting-where policy fills the gap between consumption and its flexible-price counterpart-is optimal, or nearly so.

-This paper argues that welfare cost measures contain powerful information to discriminate among competing explanations of why fluctuations are costly.
-In this precise sense they can have dramatic policy implications.
+This paper bridges the two views by arguing that measures of the welfare cost of fluctuations contain powerful information to discriminate among competing general-equilibrium explanations of why fluctuations are costly.
+In this precise sense, they can have dramatic policy implications.
 This statement rests on two contributions.
 First, I use recent asset market data to reveal how short-run fluctuations contribute to the marginal cost of lifetime consumption fluctuations.
 This term structure information forms a rich set of empirical features to discipline structural models designed to study the benefits of stabilization policy.

-Second, I propose a New Keynesian model that rationalizes those empirical measures, and carry out a welfare-theoretic analysis of monetary policy.
-Besides nominal price rigidities, the model relies on external habit formation, and consumers are sufficiently sensitive to cash flow fluctuations to value more a less volatile consumption path than less volatile inflation, thereby overturning a pervasive result in the New Keynesian literature.
+Second, I propose a New Keynesian model with realistic discount rates that rationalizes those empirical measures, and carry out a welfare-theoretic analysis of monetary policy by nonlinear solution methods.
+Besides nominal price rigidities, the model relies on external habit formation and, to match the observed measures of the welfare costs of fluctuations at different horizons, consumers turn out to be sufficiently sensitive to cash flow fluctuations that they value a less volatile consumption path more than less volatile inflation, thereby overturning a pervasive result in the New Keynesian literature.
+In fact, this model demonstrates that the optimal policy involves a tradeoff between the two views of macroeconomic stability.
+In practice, the priority lies in reducing consumption fluctuations rather than in filling the consumption gap relative to the flexible-price level.

 1.1.
-Decomposing the cost of uncertainty
+Decomposing the cost of fluctuations